MicrosoftDocs/common-data-model-and-service/entity-reference/dynamics-365-integration.md

 To work with the Data Integration feature, follow these steps.

 1. Open the PowerApps Admin Center at <https://admin.powerapps.com>.
 The **Data Integration** tab should appear in the left navigation pane.
-If it doesn’t appear there, and you’re an authorized TAP customer, check with your Microsoft contact.
 2. Click the **Data Integration** tab.
 The **Data Integration projects (Technical Preview)** page should appear.
 If you’re just starting to use the feature, you should see a **New Project** link that you can use to create a new project.

 ## Create a connection set